Incubate-or-Intubate/realtime-datawarehousing/README.md

 - KsqlDB for data transformations
 - A Snowflake database running in an active warehouse

 This repository is intended for Confluent technical staff to build and/or demonstrate.
-All of the steps and code needed are provided below.
+All of the steps and code needed to support building Confluent are provided below.

 ***

 ## Prerequisites

-NOTE: The SnowflakeSink connector *must* deploy to the same cloud provider and region as Confluent Cloud.
-Running the database instances in the same provider/region will minimize latency and expense.
+NOTE: The SnowflakeSink connector *must* be deployed in the same cloud provider/region as Confluent Cloud.
+You should also deploy your database instances to the same location to minimize latency and expense.
+Also, the fully-managed Snowflake connector may not work with a Snowflake free trial account.
+We have not tested this option.

-If you do not have a Confluent Cloud account, you can open one for free and get trial credits.
+If you do not have a Confluent Cloud account, you can create one for free and use trial credits to complete this project.
 No payment details are required.
 Use [this sign-up page](https://www.confluent.io/confluent-cloud/tryfree/) to get started.

-The fully-managed Snowflake connector may not work with a Snowflake free trial account.
-We have not tested this option.

-We use Docker and Terraform to deploy Postgres and MySQL to the cloud.
+This project uses Docker and Terraform to deploy Postgres and MySQL to the cloud.
 You do not need to modify the Docker images, but you should review your Terraform script for the correct region and other details.
 We provide details for deploying to:
 * AWS `us-west-2` or `us-east-2`
 * GCP _______________________
 * Azure (future release)

-Each cloud provider has its own requirements for integration as follows.
-We recommend avoiding production environments for this project.
+Each cloud provider has its own requirements to integrate with Confluent Cloud:

 - AWS
     - A user account with an API Key and Secret Key